Taronis Technologies, Inc. (OTCMKTS:TRNX) Sees Large Drop in Short Interest

-Taronis Technologies, Inc. (OTCMKTS:TRNX – Get Rating) was the target of a large decline in short interest in March.
-As of March 31st, there was short interest totalling 13,400 shares, a decline of 53.0% from the March 15th total of 28,500 shares.
-Based on an average trading volume of 145,700 shares, the days-to-cover ratio is presently 0.1 days.
+Taronis Technologies, Inc. (OTCMKTS:TRNX – Get Rating) was the recipient of a large decrease in short interest during the month of March.
+As of March 31st, there was short interest totalling 13,400 shares, a decrease of 53.0% from the March 15th total of 28,500 shares.
+Based on an average daily volume of 145,700 shares, the days-to-cover ratio is currently 0.1 days.

 Featured Stories